 With the wheeling and dealing of football's transfer deadline day in full swing, Europe's top clubs have the last chance to strengthen their squads for the challenges ahead.

-But with the stakes high, an ill-timed gamble in an inflated transfer market can lead to a downturn in a team's fortunes and it's significant that the real giants of club football – the likes of Real Madrid, Barcelona and Manchester United – rarely make permanent signings in mid-season.
-Read the rest of this entry »
+But with the stakes high, an ill-timed gamble in an inflated transfer market can lead to a downturn in a team's fortunes and it's significant that the real giants of club football - the likes of Real Madrid, Barcelona and Manchester United - rarely make permanent signings in mid-season.
+FULL POST

 To be the best you’ve got to beat the best, so the saying goes.
 But in professional boxing it seems to be the best you’ve only got to avoid the best.

 There is no doubt that the Klitschko brothers are two of the biggest attractions in boxing right now.
 Wladimir holds the IBF and WBO heavyweight crowns, while Vitali is the WBC belt holder.

 Each lays claim to being the world’s best heavyweight, though they will never fight each other to answer the question once and for all.
 That’s understandable, as fighting is obviously a hurting game and the fight would be a sham, because who wants to hurt their own flesh and blood?